A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Storage

 \subsection{Miscellaneous storage}

 Aside from relational-based and graph-based storage, other engines have proposed to leverage other forms of storage as implemented by existing systems.
-A common example is the use of NoSQL key-value, tabular or document stores for distributed storage~\cite{janke2018storing,10.1145/3341105.3375753}.
+A common example is the use of NoSQL key-value, tabular or document stores for distributed storage (see~\cite{janke2018storing,10.1145/3341105.3375753,Wylot2018RDFDS} for more details).